zedlabs/kotlin-interview-questions/README.md

 # Top 50 Kotlin Interview Questions
+### Visit [KotlinInterviews.com](https://kotlininterviews.com) for more questions, tracking progress and better filtering of questions!
 ## 1. What are abstract classes in Kotlin, and how do they differ from interfaces?

 Abstract classes in Kotlin are classes that cannot be instantiated and are meant to provide a base for other classes.
 They can include both abstract members (without implementations) and concrete members (with implementations).